About Arija A. (aka. Ari Archer)

 If you're interested in exploring more of my work, the projects page has details about various things I've built and maintained over time, and my blog may provide further context to my personality :)

-Life's been quite a journey so far - there have been challenging periods, times of growth, moments of excitement about new discoveries, and plenty of learning experiences.
+Life's been quite a journey so far.
+There have been challenging periods and plenty of learning experiences.
 I'm working towards building a stable life surrounded by reliable people, continuing to solve interesting problems, and hopefully reaching a point where I feel comfortable just existing and being myself.
-Hopefully in the future I can satisfy my aspiration to be a professional software engineer :D

 Thanks for taking the time to learn a bit about me.
 I'm always happy to connect with people and collaborate on interesting challenges, so feel free to reach out through the contact page if you'd like to chat!